ROCm/rocALUTION/docs/source/library.rst

 ELL storage format
 ``````````````````
-The Ellpack-Itpack (ELL) storage format can be seen as a modification of the CSR without row offset pointers.
+The Ellpack-Itpack (ELL) storage format can be seen as a modification of the CSR format without row offset pointers.
 Instead, a fixed number of elements per row is stored.
 It represents a :math:`m \times n` matrix by

 =========== ================================================================================
 m           number of rows (integer).